 Robotics in Action

-The surgeon sits near the patient at an ergonomically-designed console using joysticks or finger grips to maneuver robotic arms and instruments.
+Sitting near the patient at an ergonomically designed console, the surgeon uses joysticks or finger grips to maneuver robotic arms and instruments.
 "We control four instruments with two hands and can fine-tune the system making it more or less sensitive to our hand movements," says Dr. Bruce.

 Personalizing Care with Robotics in General Surgery